Georgia State vs. Georgia Southern College Football Odds, Plays and Insights - NewsBreak

 Georgia Southern Stats and Trends

-- Georgia Southern has three wins against the spread in seven games this season.
+- Georgia Southern has played seven games, with three wins against the spread.

-- This season, the Eagles have two against the spread wins in four games as an underdog of 5 points or more.
+- This year, the Eagles have just one against the spread win in three games as an underdog of 6 points or more.

-- Georgia Southern's games this year have gone over the total in four out of six opportunities (66.7%).
+- Georgia Southern's games this season have hit the over four times in six opportunities (66.7%).

-- When Georgia Southern picks up more than 413.9 yards, the team is 2-0 against the spread and 2-1 overall.
+- Georgia Southern is 2-0 against the spread and 2-1 overall when the team churns out over 413.9 yards.

-- The Eagles have turned the ball over seven times, one fewer times than the Panthers have forced turnovers (8).
+- This season the Eagles have seven turnovers, one fewer than the Panthers have takeaways (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.